h0tw1r3/sandbox/qa/stackexchange/serverfault/295664/README.md

 The only relevant part to configure is STRIP_URI in calc.php.
 Obviously it is set for the sandbox enviornment here.

+#### Issue with Apache ####

+The .htaccess file included will get you 99% there.
+One problem you will likely run into is how Apache handles encoded slashes "/".
+By default Apache decodes them before any path processing.
+Seems stupid that [AllowEncodedSlashes][4] defaults to Off, but it is easy to work around.
+Simply add:

+    AllowEncodedSlashes On

+To the VirtualHost configuration.
+Sorry, but it does not work in an .htaccess file.

 ### Try it ###

 [2+2][1], [2/2][2], [9*(8/2)][3]